When is Passover?

 Reports then come in from witnesses, confirming the barley is abib in Israel.
 It is when the barley is ‘abib,’ or ‘green in the ear’ that marks the time of the abib, thus signifying the next new moon to be sighted would mark the beginning of the first Biblical month.

 Likewise, the reports of sighting of the new moon in Israel come in from witnesses, marking the start of the first day of the new month.
-We recall the Biblical day begins at sundown the night before a given date, and continues until the following sundown.
+We recall that a Biblical day begins at sundown the night before a given date, and continues until the following sundown.

 Biblical Holiday Dates for the Upcoming Year